-First and foremost, you want to be using web-safe fonts on your website – otherwise, you risk your design elements potentially looking completely out of place on a different screen.
+First and foremost, you want to use web-safe fonts on your website – otherwise, you risk your design elements potentially looking completely out of place on a different screen.

 Secondly, you should be using a type of font that’s easy to read on a computer or a smartphone screen (don’t forget, 50% of people browse mainly on their phones).

-Sans serif fonts are in their element online: they are clear and simple typefaces conveying simplicity and minimalism.
+Editor’s note 📝 – Sans serif fonts are more popular than ever for online content: they are clear and simple typefaces conveying simplicity and minimalism.

 Follow the Z pattern

-This one may sound like something out Alice in Wonderland, but similarly to the F reading pattern, the Z pattern refers to the route the human eye takes when reading (left to right, and diagonically top to bottom).
+While it might sound like something out Alice in Wonderland, but just like the F reading pattern, the Z pattern also refers to the route the human eye takes when reading (left to right, and diagonically top to bottom).

 And the good news is that the Z pattern is easy to use in web design.